scrapinghub/web-poet/docs/advanced/additional-requests.rst

     print(response.text)                        # {"data": "value 👍"}
     print(response.json())                      # {'data': 'value 👍'}

-Despite what the example showcases, you won't be typically defining :class:`~.HttpResponse` yourself as it's the implementing framework that's responsible for it (see :ref:`advanced-downloader-impl`).
+Despite what the example above showcases, you won't be typically defining :class:`~.HttpResponse` yourself as it's the implementing framework that's responsible for it (see :ref:`advanced-downloader-impl`).
 Nonetheless, it's important to understand its underlying structure in order to better access its methods.

 Here are the key take aways from the example above: